 - gross and sustained impairment of emotional relationships with people

 - apparent unawareness of his own personal identity

 - pathological preoccupation with particular objects

 - sustained resistance to change in the environment

 - acute, excessive and seemingly illogical anxiety

 - a background of serious retardation in which islets of normal, near normal, or exceptional intellectual function or skill may appear

 Many mental institutions closed in the 60s after Britain passed The Mental Health Act.
 So, Botleys Park Hospital for the mentally handicapped in Chertsey selected children they considered autistic, as per Creaks 9 key features, and then categorized them based on IQ tests.

 They then tried to test Anthony’s theories of sensory processing by using behavioral tests.
-Children were rewarded for correctly responding to tactile, auditory and visual stimulation.
-The results of these tests suggested that ‘autistic’ children are more likely to respond to tactile and visual stimulation than auditory stimulation although they could be taught to respond to sound if they were rewarded.
-This was the basis and beginning stages of ABA therapy.
+Children were rewarded for correctly responding to tactile, auditory, and visual stimulation.
+The results of these tests suggested that ‘autistic’ children are more likely to respond to tactile and visual stimulation than auditory stimulation.
+However, they could learn to respond to sound by using rewards.
+This research was the basis and beginning stages of ABA therapy.